NirjanaBarua/ToySafari/README.md

 ### 5. My Toys Page
 A private route where users can view all the toys they have added in a table.

 ### 6. Update Toy Page
 Users can update any toys details.

 ### 7.User Authentication
+1.Firebase Authentication for login/logout.
+2.Restricts access for unauthenticated users.